swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

             v))))))
 ```

 `menu-proc` takes some channels and some UI components.
-Notice the
+The `select`
+channel provides the events that affect the menu component.
+The
+`cancel` channel allows us to abort the selection process should the
+user blur input field by tabbing out or clicking elsewhere in the
-complete lack of anything specific to HTML representation.
-We
+window.
+Yet notice the actual lack of anything specific to HTML
-construct a channel `ctrl` so that we can tell the menu subprocess to
+representation (more on this later).
+We construct a channel `ctrl` so
-quit (and thus get garbage collected).
+that we can tell the menu subprocess to quit (and thus get garbage
+collected).

+Once more, in this model we only create the menu selection process
+when we need it.
+In many traditional MVC designs
+you'll see complex graphs of objects that get allocated only to sit around
+in memory and *do nothing*.

+In this design we're alluding to a system that only constructs the
+processes when they are needed and which are destroyed when they have
+completed their work.

 ## Core autocompleter

-This is our autocompleter process.
+This is our main autocompleter process.
 There are three main cases,
 cancellation, menu subprocess trigger, or a fetch completiions.
-Take
+Again take
-note of how little we have specified in the `autocompleter*` - this
+note how abstractly we have specified `autocompleter*` - this
 function only takes channels or abstract ui components as
 arguments.
-We can as easily use this code in a HTML based program as a
+We can just as easily use this code in a HTML based program as a
-WebGL based one.
+Canvas or WebGL based one.

 ```
 (defn autocompleter* [fetch select cancel completions input menu]